 Grace donates her legal expertise to the Bucks County Legal Aid Society, where she has represented, pro-bono, victims of domestic abuse.
 She also represents elderly and disabled individuals in the community who may require ADA accommodations whether in the workplace, in an apartment or in a public setting, such as the need to be accompanied by a service dog.

 SErvice to Our Community

 Grace is a 42-year resident of Bucks County.
 She grew up in Buckingham Township and is a Central Bucks School District graduate.
-She has resided in Northampton Township for 27 years with her husband, Vincent, and daughter, Aubrey, who is a senior at Bucknell University.
+She has resided in Northampton Township for 27 years with her husband, Vincent, and daughter, Aubrey, who graduated from Bucknell University in May with a degree in Biology.
 Grace and her family believe deeply in serving their community.
 She has served and continues to serve many local organizations, including the Bucks County Foundation, the National Alliance for Mental Illness, and the Network of Victim Assistance.
 She represents the disabled, abused, and elderly, pro-bono, to ensure our most vulnerable have access to excellent legal assistance.

 Honors & awards

 Recognized by her peers and our community for her excellent work in law and service to Bucks County, Grace has been the recipient of the Ted Lindeman Humanitarian Award and the Pennsylvania Bar Association Special Achievement Award.
 She has been recognized as one of the Best 50 Women in Business and for multiple years, one of Pennsylvania’s Top 50 Women Attorneys and Top 100 Philadelphia-area attorneys.

 Professional Memberships & Admissions